ZhakovaGalina/ods_jobs_ner/README.md

 - WST - work style (remote, partially remote, a few days in the office etc.)

-Model results on train dataset:
+Model results on test dataset:

 |   | F1 |
 | ------------- | ------------- |